reduxjs/redux/docs/recipes/ImplementingUndoHistory.md

 });
 ```

 There is an important gotcha: you need to remember to append `.present` to the current state when you retrieve it.
-You may also check `.history.past.length` and `.history.future.length` to determine whether to enable or to disable the Undo and Redo buttons, respectively.
+You may also check `.past.length` and `.future.length` to determine whether to enable or to disable the Undo and Redo buttons, respectively.

 You might have heard that Redux was influenced by [Elm Architecture](https://github.com/evancz/elm-architecture-tutorial/).
 It shouldn’t come as a surprise that this example is very similar to [elm-undo-redo package](http://package.elm-lang.org/packages/TheSeamau5/elm-undo-redo/2.0.0).